arangodb/docs/3.7/http/general.md

 }
 ```

-In case of an error the response may contain the error code  in the field "errorCode" and the message
+In case of an error the response may contain the error code in the field
-in the field "errorMessage"
+`errorCode` and the message in the field `errorMessage`.

-To utilize the API a superuser JWT token is necessary, otherwise the response will be
+To utilize the API a superuser JWT token is necessary, otherwise the response
-_HTTP 403 Forbidden_.
+will be _HTTP 403 Forbidden_.

+{% hint 'info' %}
-Note that only the files specified via the arangod startup options `--server.jwt-secret-keyfile`
+Only the files specified via the arangod startup options
-or `--server.jwt-secret-folder` are used, it is not possible to change the locations where
+`--server.jwt-secret-keyfile` or `--server.jwt-secret-folder` are used.
+It is not possible to change the locations where files are loaded from
-files are loaded from without restarting the process.
+without restarting the process.
+{% endhint %}

 Error Handling
 --------------